You are here

 Questions for Reflection/Discussion:

-- When have you felt the Spirit dwelling in you?
+- Have you ever felt the word of God at work in you?

-For this Sunday’s readings, click on the link below or copy and paste it into your browser. https://www.usccb.org/bible/readings/070217.cfm
+For this Sunday’s readings click on the link below or copy and paste it into your browser. http://www.usccb.org/bible/readings/102217.cfm

 Questions for Reflection/Discussion: